-Because of the RAND analysis, though, the Defense Department decided instead to buy 1,000 missiles and to base them in hardened silos.21 This saved money, increased the survivability of the force, and reduced the Soviet temptation to strike first.
-The Kennedy Administration also decided to close forward bases like those in Turkey.
+Because of the RAND analysis, though, the Defense Department decided instead to buy 1,000 missiles and to base them in hardened silos.21 This saved money, increased the survivability of the force, and reduced Soviet temptations to strike first.
+The Kennedy Administration also decided to close America's forward nuclear bases like those in Turkey.
 This step was taken as part of a secret deal between Kennedy and Khrushchev to help end the Cuban Missile Crisis.
 Unrelated to this crisis, the United States also closed most of its forward SAC bases in Europe, built much longer range bombers, and based them in the continental United States.

-This ties into the SECOND HURDLE Wohlstetter spotlighted, which was that a strategic nuclear force had to survive an enemy's attempts to destroy it in a first strike.

-Certainly, after the disastrous result of forward basing our most potent B-17 bombers at Clark Airfield in 1941, you would think U.S. officials would never consider basing U.S. strategic forces in such a vulnerable mode again.
-Instead, initially, the U.S. Air Force was so confident in its firststrike capabilities against the Soviets, it hardly paid attention to the vulnerability of the U.S. bomber force.
+This ties into the SECOND HURDLE Wohlstetter spotlighted, which was that a strategic nuclear force has to survive an enemy's attempts to destroy it in a first strike.
+After the disastrous forward basing of America's potent B-17 bombers at Clark Airfield in 1941, you would think U.S. officials would avoid basing U.S. strategic forces in such a vulnerable fashion.
+Instead, initially, the U.S. Air Force was so confident in its first-strike nuclear capabilities against Russia, it hardly attended to their vulnerabilities.